google/error-prone/docs/bugpattern/MathAbsoluteRandom.md

 ```

 When trying to generate positive random numbers by using `Math.abs` around a
-random positive-or-negative number, there will be (very infrequent) occasions
+random positive-or-negative integer (or long), there will a rare edge case where
-where the random number will be negative.
+the returned value will be negative.

+This is because there is no positive integer with the same magnitude as
+`Integer.MIN_VALUE`, which is equal to `-Integer.MAX_VALUE - 1`.
+Floating point
+numbers don't suffer from this problem, as the sign is stored in a separate bit.

 Instead, one should use random number generation functions that are guaranteed
 to generate positive numbers: